This Tony Lusk discovery is one of the best small sport crags on the mountain - has lots of stars and very few.....lemmons.

 : ... : The Steep

-One of the best and steepest 5.11s on the mountain.
-Tricky, burly, devious, sustained.
-I used to think that the combo of Dr. Evil onto Blue Sky (Dr. Sky) was a better route.
-I WAS WRONG.
-The only reason to do it that way is to avoid breaking it into 2 pitches.Burly start at corner leads up to SE face.
-Tricky climbing up and left eases off after the 4th bolt.
+This Tony Lusk project is one of the best and steepest 5.11s on the mountain.
+Tricky, burly, sustained.
+This route can be done 2 ways...1) Original start is down on the corner and leads up to SE face at about 11b.Eases off after the 4th bolt.
 Clip one more and go around the corner to a surprisingly comfy belay stance.
-Then traverse left a bit more, then head up the spectacula...[more]
+2nd pitch traverses left a bit more, then heads up the spectacular, forearm-testing, overhanging arete for 45 more feet to anchor.
+Seems 11c done this way.
+This is my preferred...[more]
 Browse More Classics in AZ

 |By 1Eric Rhicard|